Partial Quantifier Elimination By Certificate Clauses: Correctness of

 Now we prove that the number of steps performed by a single call of \prd is finite.
 (Here we ignore the steps taken by \ti{recursive} calls of \prd.)
 Namely, we show that \prd examines a finite search tree.
 The number of branching nodes of the search tree built by \prd is finite because $X \cup Y$ is a finite set.
-Below, we list the four kinds of nodes where \prd backtracks.
+Let us show that \prd indeed builds a tree.
+That is \prd does not have ``\ti{holes}'' and always reaches a \ti{leaf} i.e. a node where a backtracking condition is met.
+Below, we list the four kinds of leafs reached by \prd.
 (The backtracking conditions are identified by the \ti{BCP} procedure called by \prd.)
-We will refer to such nodes as \ti{leaves}.
-We also show that \prd \ti{always} reaches a leaf.
 Let \pnt{q} specify the current assignment to $Y \cup X$.
 A leaf of the first kind is reached when the target clause \Sub{C}{trg} becomes unit in subspace \pnt{q}.
-Then \ti{BCP} calls the \ti{Recurse} procedure and \prd backtracks. \prd reaches a leaf of the second kind when \ti{BCP} finds a clause of $F$ implying \Sub{C}{trg} in subspace \pnt{q}.
-A leaf of the third kind is reached when \ti{BCP} identifies a clause falsified by \pnt{q} (i.e. a conflict occurs). \prd reaches a leaf of the fourth kind when the target clause \Sub{C}{trg} is blocked in subspace \pnt{q}.
+Then \ti{BCP} calls the \ti{Rcrs} procedure (line 11 of Fig.~\ref{fig:bcp}) and \prd backtracks. \prd reaches a leaf of the second kind when \ti{BCP} finds a clause of $F$ implying \Sub{C}{trg} in subspace \pnt{q}.
+A leaf of the third kind is reached when \ti{BCP} identifies a clause falsified by \pnt{q} (i.e. a conflict occurs). \prd reaches a leaf of the fourth kind when the target clause \Sub{C}{trg} is blocked in \prob{X}{F} in subspace \pnt{q}.

 If $F$ is unsatisfiable in subspace \pnt{q}, \prd always reaches a leaf before all variables of $Y \cup X$ are assigned.
 (Assigning all variables without a conflict, i.e. without reaching a leaf of the third kind, would mean that $F$ is satisfiable in subspace \pnt{q}.)
 Let us show that if $F$ is \ti{satisfiable} in subspace \pnt{q}, \prd also always reaches a leaf before every variable of $Y \cup X$ is assigned.
 (That is before a satisfying assignment is generated.)
 Let \pnt{p}\, be an assignment satisfying $F$ where $\pnt{q} \subseteq \pnt{p}$.
 Consider the worst case scenario.
 That is all variables of $Y \cup X$ but some variable $w$ are already assigned in \pnt{q} and no leaf condition is encountered yet.
 Assume that no literal of $w$ is present in the target clause \Sub{C}{trg}.
 Since \pnt{q} contains all assignments of \pnt{p} but that of $w$, \Sub{C}{trg} is satisfied by \pnt{q}.
 Recall that \prd does not make \ti{decision} assignments satisfying \Sub{C}{trg} (see Subsection~\ref{ssec:prv_red}).
 So, \Sub{C}{trg} is satisfied by an assignment \ti{derived} from a clause $C$.
 Then $C$ implies \Sub{C}{trg} in subspace \pnt{q} and a leaf of the second kind must have been reached.
 So, we have a contradiction.